 2. Remove wheel cover (if equipped) with the lug wrench tip and loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground.

-3. Align the slot on top of the jack with the sheet metal flange indicated by the jack locator triangle next to the tire you are changing.
+3. Put the jack in the jack notch next to the tire you are changing.
 Turn the jack handle clockwise until the wheel is completely off the ground.